 Can’t go?
 You’re not alone.
 Over 42 million Americans have bowel movements less than three times a week.
 Or if they do poop, the output is hard, small, and painful to produce.
 In a word, they’re constipated.

-Most of the time your problem will be short-term and easy to fix.
+Sometimes, a medical disorder like irritable bowel syndrome can cause constipation.
+Those issues often need care and treatment from your doctor.
+But for many people, the problem will be short-term and easy to fix.
 To figure out what has you stopped up, ask yourself these questions:

-Whether it’s business or pleasure, travel is stressful.
-When regular routines, especially eating patterns, are disrupted, your bathroom habits can get off-schedule as well.
+Whether it’s for business or pleasure, travel is stressful.
+When it disrupts your regular routines, especially eating patterns, your pooping can get off-schedule as well.

-- Problems with the muscles that contract your colon.
+- Problems with the muscles that squeeze your colon.

 - Hormone diseases like diabetes or an over- or underactive thyroid gland.

-- Diseases that affect the nerves around your colon or rectum, including multiple sclerosis, Parkinson’s disease, stroke, and spinal cord injury.
+- Diseases that affect the nerves around your colon or rectum, including multiple sclerosis, Parkinson’s disease, stroke, and spinal cord injuries.

 - Colon trouble.
-Tumors and other things that block your colon or rectum can prevent stool from moving out of your body.
+Tumors and other things that block your colon or rectum can prevent poop from moving out of your body.